m0n0x41d/m0n0x41d.github.io/_posts/2023-11-24-Hack-in-Declarative-Model---Part-2.md

 > "I make as many components of the system declarative as possible."

-They say that if you repeat it every time you sit down to program and apply it in practice, you will become a good engineer.
+They say that if you repeat it every time you sit down to code and apply it in practice, you will become a good engineer.

 ## Recursion